Uberi/Canvas-AHK/Documentation/Main.md

 Returns the surface object.

-### Canvas.Surface.TextDimensions(Font,Value,ByRef Width,ByRef Height)
-Determines the width and height of the bounding box of `Value` (text) if it were to be drawn with `Font` (font).
-The resulting numbers can be found in the variables passed as `Width` and `Height`.

-Returns the surface object.

 ### Canvas.Surface.Text(Brush,Font,Value,X,Y,W = "",H = "")
 Draws `Text` (text) with `Brush` (brush) and `Font` (font), at X-axis coordinate `X` (units) and baseline Y-axis coordinate `Y` (units).
 If width `W` (units) is specified, the text is drawn with that width.
 If height `H` (units) is specified, the text is drawn with that height.
 Otherwise, both dimensions are assumed to be those of the text's bounding box.